mgestring/Pinteresting/README.md

 # One Month Rails

-This is the stupid sample application for
+This is the pintresting sample application for
 [*One Month Rails*] (http://onemonthrails.com)

 by [Mike Gestring]